Recorded and released in the summer of 1992, All Evil is the

-Dark Medieval Times was recorded in the Ancient Spectre Ruins, in the late
+Dark Medieval Times was recorded in the Ancient Spectre Ruins, in the

-"Walk the Path of Sorrow" opens the album with strange keyboard effects, imbuing the
+"Walk the Path of Sorrow" opens the album with strange keyboard effects, imbuing

+on the synth.
 But none of this is meant to say that this isn't a good song.

-The next song is "Dark Medieval Times", maintaining the ethereal atmosphere from the
+The next song is "Dark Medieval Times", maintaining the ethereal atmosphere from

-only acoustic guitars, whispered vocals and the sound of freezing winds blowing.
+with only acoustic guitars, whispered vocals and the sound of freezing winds blowing.
 This is followed by very intense drumming

 and frenzied guitar riffs that actually just serve as an interlude before the acoustic guitar returns, now accompanied by